SETTLE DOWN! Our best settling techniques for babies.

 But young babies can very often seem impossible to settle.
 You feel like you spend all day trying to get them to sleep, for them to only sleep for 30 minutes!
 It is hard knowing why they're resisting going to sleep - are they hungry, uncomfortable, too tired, not tired enough?
 You're trying to avoid overtiredness but instead end up with a baby who is fighting sleep because they're under tired (no one told you about that!).
 If your baby is difficult to settle, it is likely their awake times just need a bit of a tweak to ensure they're totally ready for sleep come nap/bed time.
 A baby who isn't really ready for sleep will never settle easily!

-To help get this balance right, our Sleep Programs follow the natural rhythm of your baby's day, leading to much easier settling and better sleep as a result.
+To help get this balance right, our Little Ones App follows the natural rhythm of your baby's day, leading to much easier settling and better sleep as a result.

 Once your baby is ready for sleep, here are some ways to help your baby settle: